reillymedia/sevenslegal/themes/netlify-basic/content/blog/the-potential-criminal-charges-that-could-come-out-from-johnny-depp-and-amber-heard-s-legal-battle.md

 +++
-categories = "Criminal Law"
-date = 2022-11-13T18:30:00Z
-pfd_file = ""
-summary = "The current defamation case in Virginia between previously married actors Johnny Depp and Amber Heard has gained worldwide attention.
+title = "The Potential Criminal Charges That Could Come Out From Johnny Depp And Amber Heard’s Legal Battle" categories = ["Criminal Law"] date = 2022-11-13T18:30:00Z pfd_file = "" summary = "The current defamation case in Virginia between previously married actors Johnny Depp and Amber Heard has gained worldwide attention.
 The case is live-streamed daily through several outlets for the public to watch in real-time.
 Their divorce was finalized in January 2017, but they continue to litigate marriage-related conflicts.
-By all accounts, their marriage was tumultuous" tags = ["Blog"] title = "The Potential Criminal Charges That Could Come Out From Johnny Depp And Amber Heard’s Legal Battle" url = "/criminal-attorney/the-potential-criminal-charges-that-could-come-out-from-johnny-depp-and-amber-heards-legal-battle/"
+By all accounts, their marriage was tumultuous" tags = [] url = "/criminal-attorney/the-potential-criminal-charges-that-could-come-out-from-johnny-depp-and-amber-heards-legal-battle/"

 +++